-Best Estimate Retrocession Recoverables
+Best Estimate of Retrocession Recoverables

-The characteristics of the retrocession exclude the use of the development triangles.
-The development triangles are not adequately stable due to the combination of different types of retrocession and approximations needed to split retrocession cash flows per reserving segment.

-The implemented methodology uses a simplified approach, described in Guidelines on technical provisions, guideline 79 and 80, published by EIOPA.
+When it comes to non-life recoverables, the characteristics of the Company's retrocession result in development triangles that are not adequately stable due to the combination of different types of retrocession and approximations needed to split retrocession cash flows per reserving segment.
+Hence, the implemented methodology uses a simplified approach, described in Guidelines on technical provisions, guideline 79 and 80, published by EIOPA.
 The calculation of retrocession recoverable uses ratios of an expected retrocession share on gross cash flows which are described in chapter D.2 Technical Provisions.

-For life portfolio, the characteristics of the retrocession recoverables follow directly features of the active reinsurance contract and are modelled directly in the life actuarial models.
+For life portfolio, the characteristics of the retrocession recoverables follow directly features of the assumed reinsurance contract and are modelled directly in the life actuarial models.